Logarithmic Coefficients and Generalized Multifractality of Whole-Plane SLE: Generalized integral means spectrum

-The last example shows that the spectrum $\beta_m(p,q;\kappa)$ (i.e., $\beta_1$ at $(p, q_m)$) may appear even if the boundary of the SLE image domain is {\it bounded}.
-This indeed happens for $m$ a negative integer: as seen in Section \ref{mfold}, the $m$-fold transform of the outer whole-plane SLE is then the conjugate by the inversion $z\mapsto 1/z$ of the $(-m)$-fold transform of the inner whole-plane $\SLE$, which gives rise to an univalent function map onto a domain with bounded boundary.
-In this case, the appearance of the $\beta_m$, i.e., $\beta_1$ spectrum, is due to a high $(-m)$-fold branching at the origin for $\kappa<4$.
+The discussion shows that the spectrum $\beta_1$ (at $(p, q_m)$) \eqref{betam0} may appear in $\beta^{[m]}(p)$ even if the boundary of the SLE image domain is {\it bounded}.
+This indeed happens for $m \leq -4$ and $\kappa$ small enough: for negative $m$, the $m$-fold transform of the outer whole-plane SLE is then conjugate by $z\mapsto 1/z$ of the $(-m)$-fold transform of the inner whole-plane $\SLE$, which gives rise to an univalent function map onto a domain with bounded boundary.
+In this case, the appearance of the $\beta_1$ spectrum is due to a higher $|m|$-fold branching at the origin for $\kappa<4$ and $|m|\geq |m(\kappa)|$.